theopn/theovim/README.md

 ~/.theovim/theovim-util.sh install
 ```

-- [Lazy.nvim](https://github.com/folke/lazy.nvim) package manager will automatically install all the missing plugins.
-If any error happens, run `:TheovimUpdate` to manually update the plugins
-- `:Mason` is a language server manager.
-Use `:MasonInstall` to install language servers of your choice.
-Currently supported language servers are Bash (`bash-language-server`), C, C++ (`clangd`), CSS (`css-lsp`), HTML (`html-lsp`), Python (`python-lsp-server`), and SQL (`sqlls`).
-In the future, any choice of your language server will work with Theovim.

 ## Usage

 - `:TheovimHelp` contains all the custom commands and shortcuts
 - `:TheovimUpdate` updates the latest changes to Theovim by pulling the changes and running update utilities
-- `:TheovimInfo` shows the current version and information about the Neovim/Theovim - TODO
+- `:TheovimInfo` shows the current version and information about the Neovim/Theovim

+## Highlights